sergiugotacloud/HelloTags-Event-Driven-Backend/README.md

 ---

-## Overview
+## What this is

+HelloTags is an NFC digital business card startup I co-founded.
+The idea is simple: tap a card, get a digital profile.
+But every implementation I looked at had the same problem.
+The card works, the profile page loads, and that's it.
+No tap tracking, no analytics, no way to know if anyone actually engaged with it.

-HelloTags is a cloud backend for NFC-powered digital business cards.
-When a user taps an NFC card, an HTTP POST hits the API.
-Within milliseconds, the tap is stored in DynamoDB, an event is fired to EventBridge, a notification handler processes it asynchronously, and the analytics handler writes structured data to a PostgreSQL RDS instance via a VPC-internal Flask API running on EC2.
+This is the backend I built to fix that.
+Tap a card, it hits an API, gets stored in DynamoDB, fires an event to EventBridge, and fans out to a notification handler and an analytics handler that writes to PostgreSQL on RDS.
+The whole thing runs in private subnets with no public exposure on any compute or database resource.

-The system demonstrates a production-style event-driven architecture: serverless ingestion at the edge, decoupled async processing via EventBridge, durable analytics storage in RDS, and zero public exposure of compute or database resources.
-All infrastructure is provisioned by Terraform and destroyed completely with a single command.

-**Region:** eu-central-1 · **IaC:** Terraform with remote state on S3 + DynamoDB locking · **Access:** SSM Session Manager — no SSH, no bastion host
+Region: eu-central-1.
+IaC: Terraform with remote state on S3 and DynamoDB locking.
+EC2 access via SSM, no SSH, no bastion.

----

-## The Problem

-NFC digital business cards solve the physical card problem — but most implementations stop at the card itself.
-The profile page is static.
-There is no tap tracking, no analytics, no insight into who engaged and when.
-Business owners hand out cards and have no idea if they work.

-HelloTags adds the backend layer that makes NFC cards intelligent:

-- **Tap tracking** — every card interaction recorded in real time
-- **Event-driven processing** — taps trigger downstream workflows without tight coupling
-- **Analytics persistence** — structured tap data written to PostgreSQL for querying and reporting
-- **Secure admin access** — EC2 administration via SSM, never SSH, never public IP

 ---